EL3222: Cinematic Discourse & Language

 - Or was there a purpose behind your choice?

-report should reflect what is presented, this may not always be possible, as
+the report should reflect what is presented, this may not always

 written report than in the presentation, and vice versa.

-the report reflect the general consensus of all members?
+members or does the report reflect the general consensus of all

 - The points of your report should be put forth systematically: